Happy Vestköping

-Happy Vestköping (Swedish: Lyckliga Vestköping) is a 1937 Swedish comedy film directed by Ragnar Arvedson and starring Isa Quensel, Einar Axelsson and Nils Wahlbom.
+Happy Vestköping (Swedish: Lyckliga Vestköping) is a 1937 Swedish comedy film directed and co-written by Ragnar Arvedson and starring Isa Quensel, Einar Axelsson and Nils Wahlbom.

 Synopsis

-The small Swedish town of Vestköping awaits the arrival of Justus Napoleon Rosén, who emigrated to the United States many years before and has reportedly become very wealthy.
+The small Swedish town of Vestköping awaits the arrival of Justus Napoleon Rosén, who had emigrated to the United States many years earlier and has reportedly become very wealthy, while the town itself has struggled in recent years on the back of the Vestköping mine doing poorly.